 The sanctions listed below may be imposed upon any covered person found to have violated the Code of Conduct.
 The listing of the sanctions should not be construed to imply the covered person are entitled to progressive discipline.
 The sanctions may be used in any order and/or combination that the University deems appropriate for the conduct in question.
-Sanctions are determined by the conduct administrator or the Grievance Committee following the final outcome of a conduct complaint.

-There follows a list of the most commonly imposed sanctions, but RUSM may also choose to impose other sanctions, not listed here, depending on the severity of the misconduct.

-a.
-Warning - A verbal or written notice that the respondent has not met the University's conduct expectations.

-b.
-Non-academic Probation - A written reprimand with stated conditions in effect for a designated period of time, including the probability of more severe disciplinary sanctions if the respondent does not comply with University policies or otherwise does not meet the University's conduct expectations during the probationary period.

-c.
-Restitution - Compensation for loss, damage or injury.
-This may take the form of appropriate service and/or monetary or material replacement.

-d.
-Housing Suspension - Separation of the respondent from his/her/their University-controlled housing for a defined period of time.
-Conditions for returning to housing may be specified.

-e.
-Housing Expulsion - Permanent separation of the respondent from University-controlled housing.

-f.
-RUSM Suspension - Separation of the respondent from the University for a defined period of time, after which the respondent may be eligible to return.
-Conditions for readmission may be specified.

-g.
-RUSM Expulsion Non-Academic Dismissal- Permanent separation of the respondent from RUSM.

-h.
-Suspension of Services - Ineligibility to receive specified services or all RUSM services for a specified period of time, after which the respondent may regain eligibility.
-Conditions to regain access to services may be specified.

-i.
-Ineligibility for Services - Permanent ineligibility to receive specified or all RUSM services, and services from other RUSM Education Group institutions.

-j.
-Remediation - Such as counseling and education in the area of noncompliance.
-Participation in psycho-educational groups and/or assigned educational initiatives designed to assist the student towards compliance.

-k.
-Limiting Order - Restriction on a respondent's permission to be in the same proximity as the complainant and/or others, with the parameters of the restriction to be defined by the University (e.g., for use with allegations of sexual or other misconduct).
+- a.
+There follows a list of the most commonly imposed sanctions, but RUSM may also choose to impose other sanctions, not listed here: - b.
+Non-academic Probation A written reprimand with stated conditions in effect for a designated period of time, including the probability of more severe disciplinary sanctions if the respondent does not comply with University policies or otherwise does not meet the University's conduct expectations during the probationary period. - c.
+Restitution Compensation for loss, damage or injury.
+This may take the form of appropriate service and/or monetary or material replacement. - d.
+Housing Suspension Separation of the respondent from their University-controlled housing for a defined period of time.
+Conditions for returning to housing may be specified. - e.
+Housing Expulsion Permanent separation of the respondent from University-controlled housing. - f.
+RUSM Suspension Separation of the respondent from the University for a defined period of time, after which the respondent may be eligible to return.
+Conditions for readmission may be specified. - g.
+RUSM Non-Academic Dismissal Permanent separation of the respondent from RUSM. - h.
+Suspension of Services Ineligibility to receive specified services or all RUSM services for a specified period of time, after which the respondent may regain eligibility.
+Conditions to regain access to services may be specified. - i.
+Ineligibility for Services Permanent ineligibility to receive specified or all RUSM services, and services from other RUSM Education Group institutions. - j.
+Remediation Such as counseling and education in the area of noncompliance.
+Participation in psycho-educational groups and/or assigned educational initiatives designed to assist the student towards compliance. - k.
+Limiting Order Restriction on a respondent's permission to be in the same proximity as the complainant and/or others, with the parameters of the restriction to be defined by the University (e.g., for use with allegations of sexual or other misconduct). - 1.
+Educational Response An assignment (form may vary) with the intent of providing education relevant to the student's violation and/or needs.

-2) More than one sanction listed above may be imposed for any single violation.
+More than one sanction listed above may be imposed for any single violation.
 In each case in which a conduct administrator or Grievance Committee determines that a respondent has violated the Code of Conduct, sanction(s) shall be determined and imposed by the conduct administrator.
-In cases in which a multi-person panel is used, the recommendation of all members of the conduct panel shall be considered by the conduct administrator. and the decision should be made by majority vote.
+In cases in which a multi-person panel is used, the recommendation of all members of the conduct panel shall be considered by the conduct administrator and the decision should be made by majority vote.
 Following the hearing, the conduct administrator or designee shall advise the respondent in writing of the determination, the sanction(s) imposed, if any, and appeal procedures.
 In appropriate cases (e.g., allegations involving certain types of sexual misconduct), the conduct administrator, or designee will also simultaneously provide the complainant with written notice of the outcome and appeal procedures.